 5G home internet

 5G home internet is currently the most accessible, genuine alternative to the NBN.
-It still isn’t available for everyone in Australia just yet, instead being restricted to the major cities, but it's slowly rolling out to more people.
+It still isn’t available for everyone in Australia just yet, but if you live in a metropolitan area, there's a good chance you can access it.

 5G home internet is a wireless internet service that uses 5G data, similar to what you can experience on your smartphone.
 It has the potential to match or even surpass speeds provided by the NBN, although network coverage plays a huge role in this.